stansccs/introduction-to-sql-for-data-science/README.md

 ```

 ### Conda
+In order to build the software environments for using SQL databases from Python and/or R you will need to have the [Conda](https://docs.conda.io/en/latest/) package management system installed on your machine.

-Check whether the [Conda](https://docs.conda.io/en/latest/) package management system is installed on your local machine by running the following command in a terminal.
+To check whether the Conda is installed on your local machine by running the following command in a terminal.

 ```bash
 $ which conda